Getting started

 Vyper project

-import "@nomiclabs/hardhat-vyper";
+import '@nomiclabs/hardhat-vyper';

-import "@matterlabs/hardhat-zksync-deploy";
+import '@matterlabs/hardhat-zksync-vyper';

-import "@matterlabs/hardhat-zksync-vyper";
+import '@matterlabs/hardhat-zksync-node';

 The zkvyper block contains the minimal configuration for the compiler.